 Patient Counseling Information

-A patient Medication Guide about “Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions,” and other important information about using APLENZIN is available for APLENZIN.
-The prescriber or health professional should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
+A patient Medication Guide about “Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions,” “Quitting smoking, Quit-smoking Medications, Changes in Thinking and Behavior, Depression, and Suicidal Thoughts or Actions,” and “What other important information should I know about APLENZIN?” is available for APLENZIN.
+Instruct patients, their families, and their caregivers to read the Medication Guide and assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions they may have.
 The complete text of the Medication Guide is reprinted at the end of this document.

 Advise patients regarding the following issues and to alert their prescriber if these occur while taking APLENZIN.